- Future Students

-But for the designers of the Patricia Valian Reser Center for the Creative Arts, another question was just as important: How will the building sound?
+But for the designers of PRAx, another question was just as important: How will the building sound?

-The facility, now under construction on the southeast corner of OSU’s Corvallis campus, will include the Lynne Hallstrom Detrick Concert Hall and a black box theater.
+The facility, now under construction on the southeast corner of OSU’s Corvallis campus, will include the Lynne Hallstrom Detrick Concert Hall and Edward J. Ray Theater.
 The acoustics need to be terrific in both of those spaces.

-And not just in there: The 49,000-square-foot building also will include a greenroom/classroom, a gallery, multiple areas to display artwork and a lobby area designed for flexibility.
+And not just in there: The 49,000-square-foot building also will include a greenroom/classroom, Kate and John Stirek Gallery, multiple areas to display artwork and the Thomas W. Toomey Lobby designed for flexibility.
 The sound needs to be good in those spaces as well.

 Dave Otte of Holst Architecture in Portland, the firm that’s handling the architectural work for the project, understands how even the smallest detail can make a big difference in fine-tuning how a building sounds: “Every decision you make, from what you make the walls out of to how thick the walls are, how they’re shaped, where there’s void and where there’s solid, what types of instruments or voices are you expecting to have playing in the space, is the space supposed to be flexible or specific for a certain type of acoustics – all of these things play into every single little decision down to the specification of what kind of wood paneling you’re using, the shaping of the ceiling, how you balance natural acoustics versus amplified sound.
 There’s a definite science to it.”